 So, bottom line: section 12/13 registration = not part of the school system, do whatever you want, no strings attached and government considers you a Homeschooler; OR Distributed Learning = part of the school system, just not a regular brick & mortar school, expected to follow BC curriculum but also funding for classes and activities provided in varying amounts.

-And so do I!
-May this information provide you with insight on your new-to-homeschool adventure!
+And so do I. May this information provide you with insight on your homeschool adventure!